ZoneMinder/zoneminder/README.txt

   where  each monitor is displayed sequentially) now  supports streams as well as stills.

-o     New  `montage' view - Added a montage view  showing  all your cameras simultaneously either streaming or stills.
+o     New  'montage' view - Added a montage view  showing  all your cameras simultaneously either streaming or stills.
 The width of this window (in terms of number of monitors)  is  a configuration option.